adster101/hastingsdigital/_portfolio/hastings-round-table.md

 ---
 title: Hastings Round Table
-layout: default
+page-class: portfolio
 date: '2016-10-11 11:17:17'
-excerpt: 'We were delighted to be asked to design and build a website for the Hastings Division of the Round Table.
-The main goal of the website was to make it easier for people to request funding for their projects as well as enhancing the overall visibility of HRT on the web! '
+excerpt: "<p>We were delighted to be commissioned to design and build the website for the Hastings Division of the Round Table.</p><p>One of the key goals of the website was to make it easier for people to request funding for their projects as well as enhancing the overall visibility of HRT on the web!</p><p>We delivered a clean functional site with a blog and custom funding request form.</p>"
 categories:
 - portfolio
 tags: